ubc-library-rc/gis-spatial-stories/content/resources-web-mapping.md

 ----

+## uMap
+[uMap](https://umap.openstreetmap.fr/en/): "uMap lets you create maps with OpenStreetMap layers in a minute and embed them in your site." uMap is open-source and free to use.
+You can even add data layers!
+It is very easy to use, but has little room for customization.
+It is an entirely web-based interface and requires no expertise to use.

 ## Leaflet
 [Leaflet](https://leafletjs.com/) consists of JavaScript and CSS code libraries which power the ways your web browser interprets and interacts with geospatial data & displays colors and style.
 For instance, when you double click a map to zoom in, Leaflet is at work.
 When you add data to your map, Leaflet assigns it a default color.
 Leaflet is made up of only 38kb of Javascript, so it is really fast and lightweight - meaning browsers don’t have to work very hard to load it.